GenericMadScientist/CHOpt/misc/How-fast-is-CHOpt.md

 CHOpt is now fast enough that I can throw multiple setlists at it, so for fun I decided to do so and see what results come up.
 Don't take this too seriously: for one I only ran this on all these songs once.
-I did this with CHOpt 1.2.0.
+I did this with CHOpt 1.2.1.

 ## The songs

-I ran CHOpt on every song from the following setlists and packs with Expert Lead Guitar, except Classical Thump, Imagine, and Space Cowboy for which I did Expert Bass.
+I ran CHOpt on every song from the following setlists and packs with Expert Lead Guitar, except Classical Thump, Dawn Patrol, Imagine, and Space Cowboy for which I did Expert Bass.

 * Angevil Hero II
 * Anti Hero